sandialabs/GeoTessCPP/README.md

 This C++ version includes the following components:
 	- GeoTessCPP: The base classes
-	- GeoTessCShell: A C interface to the C++ code
 	- GeoTessAmplitudeCPP: A derived class that adds seismic amplitude and attenuation functionality
-	- GeoTessAmplitudeCShell: A C interface to the GeoTessAmplitudeCPP code
 	- LibCorr3D: A derived class that manages 3D correction lookup surfaces for seismic observables.
 	- GeoTessCPPExamples: Some example programs in C++
-	- GeoTessCExamples: Some example programs in C
 	- GeoTessUsersManual.pdf: a manual
 	- LICENSE: A file containing the software license
 	- Makefile: a make file that will call the make files in each component to build the entire project
+	- geo-tess-cpp-cxx-test: A collection of unit tests for the various software components.
+	     Only included in the devl version of the software, not the master version.

 Source code documentation is available here: https://sandialabs.github.io/GeoTessCPP/